rsmets/personal-site/src/content/work/trvlr.md

   - Startup
 ---

 [TRVLR](https://trvlr.live) is an agentic travel companion: it plans flights, stays, and activities through natural language, remembers who you are across trips, and (the part everyone else punts on) aims to actually complete the booking rather than handing you an itinerary to go re-enter somewhere else.
-It is the most product-shaped thing I've built, sitting squarely at the intersection of the [agentic tooling](/blog/agentic-ai-tooling) I keep writing about and a business model deliberately designed so I can give it away for free.
+This project sits squarely at the intersection of the [agentic tooling](/blog/agentic-ai-tooling) I keep writing about and a business model deliberately designed so I can give it away for free.

 ## Inception